-Scientific revolution has brought to humanity a fantastic venture that now relies on millions of researchers all over the world, building on each other's discoveries (and denials!) to advance knowledge and technology.
-Science is now a societal endeavour that brings together different actors and resources, places and relations, in what we can call a Research and Innovation (R&I) ecosystem.
+The scientific revolution has brought to humanity a fantastic venture that now relies on millions of researchers all over the world, building on each other's discoveries (and denials!) to advance knowledge and technology.
+Science is now a societal endeavour that brings together different actors and resources, places and relations, combined in what we can call the Research and Innovation (R&I) ecosystem.

-There is not an official and unique definition of R&I ecosystem, as they are complex systems which need various elements to perform optimally.
-Nevertheless, a common overview was suggested by Agostinho et.al: "R&I ecosystem is understood as the set of infrastructures and human, financial, institutional and information resources, projects and activities organised for scientific and innovation production.
-It includes scientific discoveries; the creation of policy frameworks, production and management of knowledge, as well as, transfer and promotion of its application; and dissemination of science and promotion of scientific culture".
-We can then conclude that, in order to do science, we need highly trained individuals, state of the art infrastructures, competent institutions and informational resources, as well as on funding systems that provide and on agile ethical and legal frameworks.
-To make all this to work, and to be able to produce scientific discovery, we need more than researchers - there is a whole group of other professionals that work and contribute to maintain the R&I ecosystem working.
+There is not an official and unique definition of the R&I ecosystem, as they are complex systems which need various elements to perform optimally.
+In that sense, a common overview was suggested by Agostinho et.al:

+"R&I ecosystem is understood as the set of infrastructures and human, financial, institutional and information resources, projects and activities organised for scientific and innovation production.
+It includes scientific discoveries, the creation of policy frameworks, production and management of knowledge, as well as, transfer and promotion of its application and dissemination of science and promotion of scientific culture."

+We can then conclude that to 'do' science, we need highly trained individuals, state-of-the art infrastructures, competent institutions and informational resources, as well as funding systems able to provide agile ethical and legal frameworks.
+Nevertheless, to make all this process work, and to be able to reach scientific discoveries, we need more than just researchers: there is a whole group of other professionals who work and contribute to maintaining the R&I ecosystem.

-The Education and Research ecosystem has been in rapid evolution during the past two decades, critically influenced by 'demands of contemporary environments' such as (i) globalization and increased mobility; (ii) global financial crisis; (iii) technology advancement; and (iv) knowledgebased economy (Chan et al, 2017).
-In response, education and research institutions (ERI) have been implementing structural changes and enhancing the professionalization of their managing structures (Whitchurch, 2008), aiming at better adapting to these new challenges in an increasingly complex research ecosystem.
-In fact, R&I needs not only excellent Researchers, but also highly-skilled professionals working in research administration, research management, knowledge transfer and exploitation, science communication, research governance and research policy to release the full potential of R&I at institutional, national and international levels.
-Even though these professionals do not perform direct research tasks, they support researchers in common working ecosystems.
-These professionals are the Research Managers and Administrators (RMAs).
+The Education and Research ecosystem has been in rapid evolution during the past two decades, critically influenced by 'demands of contemporary environments' such as (i) globalisation and increased mobility; (ii) global financial crisis; (iii) technology advancement; and (iv) knowledge-based economy (Chan et al, 2017).
+In response, education and research institutions (ERI) have been implementing structural changes and enhancing the professionalisation of their managing structures (Whitchurch, 2008), aiming at better adapting to these new challenges in an increasingly complex research ecosystem.

+Moreover, R&I needs not only excellent researchers, but also highly-skilled professionals working in research administration, research management, knowledge transfer and exploitation, science communication, research governance and research policy, in order to release the full potential of R&I at institutional, national and international levels.
+Although these professionals do not perform direct research tasks, they support researchers in common working ecosystems.
+These professionals have a name: Research Managers and Administrators (RMAs).